dmarcoux/dotnet_templates/README.md

   gh repo create NEW_REPOSITORY_NAME --template=dmarcoux/dotnet_templates --clone --private/--public
   ```

-2. Search for `CHANGEME` in the newly created repository to adapt it to your
+2. Search for `CHANGEME` in the newly created repository to adapt it to the
-   needs.
+   project's needs.

-3. I use the [JetBrains Rider](https://www.jetbrains.com/rider/) IDE, launch it
+3. Launch IDE, in this case [JetBrains Rider](https://www.jetbrains.com/rider/),
    within the nix-shell environment with:

    ```bash